joebertj/katacoda-scenarios/hello-world/intro.md

-GO is a language made in Google
+GO is a language made in Google.
+It is called golang for search purposes as go is too ambiguous.